Dachacho/Typeracer-CLI/README.md

 - **Structured Logging:** All backend events and errors are logged with timestamps using Winston.
 - **Unit Tests:** Backend endpoints are covered by automated tests using Vitest and Supertest.
 - **DB:** Uses PostgreSQL (via docker-compose)
+- **Reids:** Tracks which users are in which room for real-time multiplayer / Enforces maximum room size efficiently.

 ## Features to be Added